Skip to Content

 • Providing the website owner with site usage data (which pages are most popular and the paths that website visitors take to find and navigate through the site)

-At SCIS we use one session handling cookie in the Schools' Members' Area to keep passwords alive while members are logged into the service.
+At SCIS we use one session handling (functionality) cookie in the Schools' Members' Area to keep passwords alive while members are logged into the service.
 No personal information is stored with this cookie.
-We also use a Google Analytics cookie to help us see which pages are working better for our website visitors - we can then use this information to make improvements to our website content and the site in general.
+We also use a Google Analytics (analytical) cookie to help us see which pages are working better for our website visitors - we can then use this information to make improvements to our website content and the site in general.

-Cookies can be either first party or third party cookies.
+Cookies can be either first party or third-party cookies.
 First party refers to the website owner, so in our case SCIS is the website owner.
 Some sites (not ours) use advertising networks to display a series of adverts.
-These networks often place ‘third party' cookies on visitor devices.
+These networks often place third party cookies on visitor devices.
 These simply track which adverts have been served to different visitors.

 Many cookies are short lived things - at the end of your session the cookie is removed.
 Others may persist for a period of time, to allow website owners to, for example, identify frequently returning visitors.